dy/dy.github.com/README (Конфликтующая копия с компьютера webdev-machine 2013-07-17).md

 ## Notes

-* In order to soft be well-sold, it should posess[обладать] features listed:
+* In order to soft be well-sold, it should meet the features listed:
 	* Easy to use, as moment.js
 	* Minimum external libs and deps needed
+		* css for visuals
+		* js
+		* zepto
-	* Multienvironmental
+	* Multienvironmental & multiplatform
 		* grunt
-		* travis
 		* npm - node
 		* component
 		* jquery
-		* jquery-ui
-		* bower
 		* zepto
 		* require-js
 		* vanilla
 		* photoshop
 		* node-webkit
+		* retina
 	* Fast, as ST3, Chrome
 		* Make performance tests
 	* Minimal size possible